© Missing - We are looking for Denise

 PRESS RELEASE - September 1, 2004 – September 1, 2012 - Eight long years since Denise's disappearance

-Eight long years have passed since the despicable act committed against my daughter Denise, and today, as then, I feel that “Justice,” with a capital “J,” is far away.
-I am referring both to the responsibilities of the judiciary, but also more generally to the commitments and promises of the Italian institutions that should have acted to find my daughter.
+Eight long years have passed since the ignoble act committed against my daughter Denise, and today, as then, I feel that “Justice,” with a capital “J,” is far away.
+I refer both to the responsibilities of the judiciary, but also more generally to the commitments and promises of the Italian institutions that should have acted to find my daughter.

 In any case, let's proceed step by step, and start with the judicial sphere, because the trial against those accused of kidnapping my daughter is currently underway.
-As many as 11 magistrates have alternated over these 8 years, and in particular I mention: Prosecutor Sciuto, who was succeeded by the current Prosecutor Di Pisa, and also, in chronological order, the deputies Dr. Boccia, Dr. Angioni, Dr. Puliatti (from the Prosecutor's Office at the Juvenile Court of Palermo), Dr. Avila, Dr. Imperato, Dr. Sessa, Dr. Cerroni, Dr. Brandini, Dr. Carmazzi.
+As many as 11 magistrates have alternated over these 8 years, and in particular I mention: Prosecutor Sciuto, who was succeeded by the current Prosecutor Di Pisa, and also in chronological order the deputies Dr. Boccia, Dr. Angioni, Dr. Puliatti (of the Prosecutor's Office at the Juvenile Court of Palermo), Dr. Avila, Dr. Imperato, Dr. Sessa, Dr. Cerroni, Dr. Brandini, Dr. Carmazzi.

 We have asked to officially know whether the investigation is continuing or whether it is necessary to proceed with a request for indictment or with a request for dismissal regarding the case involving the mother of the current defendant Jessica Pulizzi, that is, Anna Corona.

-In the main trial, hearings are sometimes scheduled at a very slow pace.
+In the main proceedings, hearings are sometimes scheduled at a very slow pace.

-During the ongoing trial, as the injured party, we feel "deprived" of our technical consultants, who were not allowed to provide counterarguments.
-I am referring in particular to Prof. Roberto Cusani, professor of telecommunications at Sapienza University of Rome, who could make an important contribution to clarifying the truth or falsehoods emerging during the proceedings, but who has instead been sidelined.
+During the ongoing trial, as the injured party, we feel "deprived" of our technical consultants who were not allowed to respond, and I am referring in particular to Prof. Roberto Cusani, professor of telecommunications at Sapienza University of Rome, who could provide an important contribution to the truth or falsehoods emerging in the proceedings, but who has instead been sidelined.

-The Court deemed admissible questions on “dreams and esotericism” rather than on the topics provided as contributions by a luminary in the field of telecommunications.
+The Court deemed admissible questions on “dreams and esotericism” rather than on the topics provided as a contribution by a luminary in the field of telecommunications.

 I hope that this Court can reconsider the absurd position taken during the proceedings in excluding our consultant.
-In summary, I have no further news about the investigation and the trial has been stagnant since the beginning of the year due to the convoluted report by the former doctor, now lawyer, Genchi.
+In summary, I have no further news about the investigation and the trial has been stagnant since the beginning of the year due to the convoluted consultancy of the former doctor, now lawyer, Genchi.

 Not to mention that, as far as I know, no one has investigated the serious statements that Genchi made about a Police Officer who was then head of the Mazara del Vallo Police Station and about the closeness between the latter's wife and Anna Corona, the mother of the accused...

-If this was the situation in the judicial sphere, my daughter's case fared no better with the institutions.
-Dozens and dozens of meetings, promises, handshakes; reassurances from politicians, members of parliament, ministers, and delegates...
-Everyone competed to show their interest in my daughter's case, but unfortunately, very few really decided to "continue" and persist on the matter.
+If this was the situation in the judicial field, my daughter's search did not fare any better with the institutions.
+Dozens and dozens of meetings, promises, handshakes; reassurances from politicians, parliamentarians, ministers, and delegates...
+Everyone competed to show their interest in my daughter's case, but unfortunately, very few really decided to "continue" and persist on the subject.
 For many people, the Denise case was a "hit and run" event, which perhaps represented an opportunity for personal promotion.

 I urged the Italian institutions to take responsibility for Denise's case, as well as for all missing children.
 Appeals to the Church to issue a statement in support of a little girl were useless.
 Equally useless was the appeal to the former President of the Republic to officially recognize Denise as "the daughter of all Italians."
 It was a strong message of national solidarity, to be expressed in favor of all missing children, for whom the head of state should be the first moral support.

-Hundreds of appeals on television and dedicated sector broadcasts, with constant effort applied to initiatives for spreading my daughter's image, have brought the case to the attention of international media and I had the opportunity to be a guest at the European Parliament, where, before the committee dealing with minors, I was able to express a serious opinion about the methods of intervention and alert in the early stages of children's "disappearances."
-Only, nothing I proposed was actually taken up.
-If a child is kidnapped today, exactly what always happened in the past happens; in eight years there has been no improvement in the effectiveness of the institutions' response in the early stages of a child's abduction.
-The only thing that may have changed is the response of ordinary people, who perhaps after so many battles and so much commitment, have understood that a mother's voice must not go unheard, because horrible things can happen to anyone, in Sicily and in Lombardy, and they are not limited to those cases where it is said "it's within the family."
-It is always "within the family," only that many families are affected and people have begun to understand that you cannot sleep soundly when you are a parent and without institutions to protect you.
+Hundreds of appeals on television and dedicated sector broadcasts, with constant effort applied to initiatives to spread the image of my daughter, have brought the case to the attention of international media and I had the opportunity to be a guest at the European Parliament, where before the commission dealing with minors I was able to express a serious opinion about the methods of intervention and alert in the early stages of the “disappearances” of minors.
+Only, nothing I proposed was actually implemented.
+If a child is kidnapped today, exactly what has always happened in the past happens; in eight years there has been no improvement in the effectiveness of the institutions' response in the early stages of a child's abduction.
+The only thing that may have changed is the response of ordinary people, who perhaps after so many battles and so much commitment, have understood that a mother's voice must not go unheard, because horrible things can happen to anyone, in Sicily and in Lombardy, and are not limited to those cases where it is said “it’s within the family.”
+It is always “within the family,” only there are many families affected and people have begun to understand that you cannot sleep soundly when you are a parent and without institutions to protect you.
 I ask for everyone's help.
 Do not abandon Denise to a fate she did not choose to have.
-Help me regain trust, because today I no longer know who the good people are and who the bad ones are.
+Help me regain trust, because today I no longer know who the good and the bad are.
 Mazara del Vallo 01/09/2012 http://www.cerchiamodenise.it/denise/comstampa1092012.pdf

 Piera Maggio